History (HIS) - Courses

 Nineteenth Century Latin America

-Study of the problems of political instability, economic underdevelopment and social disunity from the Wars of Independence (1810-1825) to World War I. Attention also to the Non-Hispanic Caribbean region.
+Study of the problems of nation-building, regionalism, political instability, economic underdevelopment and social disunity from the Wars of Independence (1810-1825) to the First World War.
 Offered Alternate Years.

 HIS 342 Cr.3